danvuk567/SP500-Stock-Analysis/SQL-Equity-Performance-Analysis/readme.md

 ## Yearly % Returns Query: *[Yearly-Ticker-Returns-Query.sql](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/SQL-Equity-Performance-Analysis/Yearly-Ticker-Returns-Query.sql)*

 Let’s examine the Yearly returns for ** Micorsoft (MSFT)** to which year had the highest returns.
 Here we use the LAG WINDOW function to get prior year Close price and we don't have a prior Close price such as for 2021, we will use the Open price to calculate returns.
-Here is the query for Yearly Returns for **MSFT**.
+Let's query the Yearly Returns for **MSFT**.

 	SELECT
         Ticker,